beatific-bulldogs/code-jam/README.md

 Includes offline mode and online mode (you can host your own game).
 The game is controlled using arrows.

+# Game
+ ### Controls
+  To navigate the menus use the arrow keys and to select press `ENTER`.
+For text inputs you need to type because copy/paste doesnt work.
+  To move the snake use the arrow keys.

+ ## Online mode

   To play online you can either join a server or you can host one yourself.
+  I it is recommended that you have your terminal on full size so the graphics wont be messed up.

+  ### Connect to server

-To join a server select the `Connect to server` option or to host one select `Host A Server`.
+   To join a server select the `Connect to server` option and type the server address and port.
+   These details will be saved so you can quicly erconnect to the same server.
+To connect to another server just select `Reset Server Details` and `Connect to server` and enter your new server of choice.

+  ### Server hosting

+   To start a server select `Host A Server` and type in the game options.
+   Each server can theoretically host infinite games consisting of as many players as you specified before.
+   When a game fills the server will add all new players to a new one.
+To quit the server you can simply press `Q` and wait for the process to terminate.

+  ### Nicknames
+   To change your nickname select `Change nickname`.
+Nicknames are used in online mode to display your score on the scoreboard.
+Your nickname is saved so you dont need to re-enter it every time you restart the game.

 ## Installation